Friday, October 5, 2012

 So how does Kong fare as a character?
 In this re-imagining, he's thoroughly sympathetic.
 True, the characters in the film fear him but the audience never does, as he is by far the most relatable character they have to deal with.
 Who hasn't gotten a little worked up when the attention of their love spurns them?
 He has a bit of a temper?
 Lots of people do.
 He occasionally steps on people?
 Who hasn't wanted to do that at least once in their life?

 What did Kong do wrong?
 Nothing.
 He's a victim and his ultimate fate is a sad one.
 This 1976 version of the story doesn't get into the mythical aspects of the Kong.
-There is no time given to the island, it's inhabitants, or how Kong got there.
+There is no time given to the island, its inhabitants, or how Kong got there.
 One assumes that Kong must have had parents but the film simply does not get into it.
 How long have the natives worshiped Kong?
-On one hand it is irritating that the film never even tries to answer these questions, but this goes back to what kind of film KONG 76 really is, which is a love story so it devotes its time to building that up.
-It should also be noted that KONG 33 didn't try to seriously answer these questions either.
+It’s never touched on.

 We can't really talk about Kong the character without talking about the masterful job that Rick Baker did playing him.
 Rick Baker is the man behind the mask for the majority of Kong shots, and in my opinion is solely responsible for the audience liking Kong.
 Simply by using his contact lens covered eyes and body language, he conveys a depth of emotion that is impressive and affecting.
 There are several shots with someone else playing Kong and it's a testament to Baker's performance that it is instantly noticeable.
 With the other guy in the suit, it looks like just that: a guy in an ape suit.